What is Weather Waves?

 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 Unfortunately, there are many more apps of this type online.
 They are supposedly useful in various ways (deliver features, improve the browsing experience, etc.), however, most are useless and simply cause problems.
 They promote fake search engines and gather data.

 How did Weather Waves install on my computer?

-Notification saying that Weather Waves can access various data:
+Notification stating that Weather Waves can access various data:

-Notification saying that Weather Waves can read and change various data
+Notification stating that Weather Waves can read and change various data

 IMPORTANT NOTE!
 This deceptive site asks to enable web browser notifications.